Australian Employment law guides by state 2026

 Long Service Leave Act 1955 (NSW)

-Complete guide to NSW long service leave entitlements, pro-rata rules, portable schemes for construction, cleaning and community services, and compliance obligations.
+Complete guide to NSW long service leave entitlements, 2 months after 10 years, pro-rata rules after 5 years, portable schemes for building and community services, and compliance obligations.

 Victoria Long Service Leave Guide